- Metodologias de Análise de Dados 2023-24 - Instituto de Geografia e Ordenamento do Território - Universidade de Lisboa

 INTERNATIONAL JOURNAL OF E-PLANNING RESEARCH, Volume 4, Issue 3, 2015

-Institute of Geography and Spatial Planning, Universidade de Lisboa, Lisbon,
+Carlos Nunes Silva, Institute of Geography and Spatial Planning, Universidade de Lisboa, Lisbon, Portugal

 Jaideep Vaidya, Rutgers University, Newark, USA